kylegilman/video-embed-thumbnail-generator/readme.txt

 = Once you've filled in all your options, click "Insert into Post" and you'll get a shortcode in the visual editor like this =

 `[KGVID]http://www.kylegilman.net/wp-content/uploads/2006/09/Reel-2012-05-15-720.mp4[/KGVID]`

+<em>The JW Player 6 plugin has been removed from the WordPress plugin repository and JW Player 7 uses a very different system for embedding videos.
+JW Player 7 support is not available in this plugin yet.
+The Strobe Media Playback option hasn't been updated since 2011 and is not recommended, but I'm keeping it around for longtime users of this plugin who don't want to change.
+Most features of the plugin will work when using Strobe Media Playback, but new features will not be tested with it.
+Selecting Strobe Media Playback will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
+Otherwise it will use the Video.js player as a fallback.</em>

 = Translations included: =